MarcBoule/ImpromptuModular/README.md

 	4. (**BEST**) Clocked and sequencers are set to their default settings.
 In this configuration, stopping the clock using its run button pauses the playback of both the clock and the sequencer, and restarts it from the same point when the clock is started again.
 When stopped (paused), no gates remain active, and in certain sequencers the monitoring of entered notes can even be provided.

-	1. (**GOOD**) Default settings, but activating the option "*Reset when run is turned off*" in Clocked.
+	1. (**GOOD**) Default settings, but activating the options "*On Stop -> Do internal reset*" and "*On Stop -> Send reset pulse*" in Clocked.
 This causes both the clock generator and the sequencer to restart when stopping the clock, and is equivalent to stopping the clock and manually pressing reset in case (iv).

-	1. (**BAD**) Default settings, but activating the option "*Reset on Run*" in the sequencer.
-Although this may seem ok at first glance, the following operations may result in a shortened first step: with everything running, stop the clock, then start it again.
-The reason for this inconsistent behavior is because the clock has paused while the sequencer has not paused, thus when the sequencer restarts on its first step, it may not play for the expected duration.

 	1. **Note**: The option "*Outputs reset high when not running*" in Clocked can also be deactivated without consequence when run cables are used, and should be set for optimal use of the other modules in the patch.